 - Elites Are More Glamorous: The movie revolves entirely around US Army Rangers.

 - Faking the Dead: Pretty much everyone who was killed in flashbacks is revealed to not be dead.

-- Helicopter Blender: Hardy threatens this as part of his Jack Bauer Interrogation Technique.
+- Helicopter Blender: Hardy threatens to do this to Dunbar as part of his Jack Bauer Interrogation Technique.

-- I Never Said It Was Poison: Subverted, Styles points out that as Kendall was vomiting blood before he died, poison is a reasonable guess.
+- I Never Said It Was Poison: Subverted, Styles points out that as Kendall suddenly started vomiting blood before he died, poison is a reasonable guess.